March 28, 2004

 pace.
 Peter decided to just sit in with the boyz and not

-make us suffer.
-I was feeling pretty tired from doing too much I was feeling pretty tired from doing too much
+I was feeling pretty tired from doing too much

 the week before and my legs were pretty tired.
 My HR was OK but my legs